 - default super funds

-- assistance from their accountant or bookkeeper.
+- assistance from your accountant or bookkeeper

 You must also report in writing to your employees the details of the:

 - contributions you've made to their super funds at least once every quarter

 - name of the fund